kennywall/import-test/_posts/2009-12-18-google-wave-embed.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/google-wave_embed/Wave-CMS-Editor.jpg
 ---
-{% include JB/setup %}<p>I was playing with Google Wave tonight.
+{% include JB/setup %}I was playing with Google Wave tonight.
 I am curious to see how I can use it.
 I keep thinking about using Google Wave as a content management system (CMS).
 I am starting with the basics.
 First I started a new wave and filled it with some dummy content.

 Then using the Google Wave Embed API I can quickly grab the Wave ID and embed it in a web page using a simple little JavaScript that creates and manipulates a Google Wave Embed Panel.